-(b) At arraignment and plea: (c) At trial: (d) At sentencing: (e) On appeal: (f) In any post-conviction proceeding: (g) On appeal from any ruling against you in a post-conviction proceeding: í.
-Were you sentenced on more than one count of an indictment, or on more than one indictment, in the same court and at the same time?
-Yes \(\sigma\) No \(\sigma\) ' .
+(c) At trial: (d) At sentencing: (e) On appeal: (f) In any post-conviction proceeding: (g) On appeal from any ruling against you in a post-conviction proceeding: Were you sentenced on more than one count of an indictment, or on more than one indictment, in the same cou and at the same time?
+Yes \Box No \Box 7.
 Do you have any future sentence to serve after you complete the sentence for the judgment that you are challenging?
-Yes No (a) If so, give name and location of court that imposed the other sentence you will serve in the future: (a) It so, give name and location of court that imposed the other sentence you will serve in the future. (a) It so, give name and location of court that imposed the other sentence you will serve in the future. (b) Give the date the other sentence was imposed: (b) Give the date the other sentence was imposed:
+Yes □ No □ (a) If so, give name and location of court that imposed the other sentence you will serve in the future: (b) Give the date the other sentence was imposed:

+18. TIMELINESS OF MOTION: If your judgment of conviction became final over one year ago, you must explain why the one-year statute of limitations as codified in 28 U.S.C. § 2255 does not bar your motion.

-· 7 The Antiterrorism and Effective Death Penalty Act of 1996 ("AEDPA") as codified in 28 U.S.C. § 2255, pa ragraph 6, provides in part that: A 1-year period of limitation shall apply to a motion under this section.
-The limitation period shall run fr latest of - (1) the date on which the judgment of conviction became final; (2) the date on which the impediment to making a motion created by governmental action in violation Constitution or laws of the United States is removed, if the movant was prevented from making such motion by such governmental action; (3) the date on which the right asserted was initially recognized by the Symroma Court if that right has (3) the date on which the right asserted was initially recognized by the Supreme Court, if that right has newly recognized by the Supreme Court and made retroactively applicable to cases on collateral revi (4) the date on which the facts supporting the claim or claims presented could have been discovered the exercise of due diligence.
+The Antiterrorism and Effective Death Penalty Act of 1996 ("AEDPA") as codified in 28 U.S.C. § 2255, paragraph 6, provides in part that:

+A 1-year period of limitation shall apply to a motion under this section.
+The limitation period shall run from the latest of ---

+(1) the date on which the judgment of conviction became final;

+(2) the date on which the impediment to making a motion created by governmental action in violation of the Constitution or laws of the United States is removed, if the movant was prevented from making such a motion by such governmental action;

+(3) the date on which the right asserted was initially recognized by the Supreme Court, if that right has been newly recognized by the Supreme Court and made retroactively applicable to cases on collateral review; or (4) the date on which the facts supporting the claim or claims presented could have been discovered through the exercise of due diligence.

-herefore, movant asks that the Court grant the following grelief:
+Therefore, movant asks that the Court grant the following relief:

-any other relief to which he or she may be entitled.
+or any other relief to which he or she may be entitled.

-• Signature of Attorney (if any)
+Signature of Attorney (if any)

-declare (or certify, verify, or state) under penalty of peri

-Motion Under 28 U.S.C. § 2255 was placed in the prison i, date, year).
+I declare (or certify, verify, or state) under penalty of perjury that the foregoing is true and correct and that this Motion Under 28 U.S.C. § 2255 was placed in the prison mailing system on

-(month , date, year).
+(month, date, year).

-executed (signed) on(date).

-·
+Executed (signed) on (date).

-• Signature of Movant
+Signature of Movant

-f the person signing is not movant, state relationship to n novant and explain why movant is not signing this
+If the person signing is not movant, state relationship to movant and explain why movant is not signing this motion.

-notion.

-C DECK A D AFTION

-IN FORMA PAUPERIS
+IN FORMA PAUPERIS DECLARATION

-[Insert from Appendix of For ms for 28 U.S.C. § 2254]
+[Insert from Appendix of Forms for 28 U.S.C. § 2254]

-RE: Rule 35(a); Definition of "Sentencing" for Purposes of Rule 35
+MEMO TO: Members, Criminal Rules Advisory Committee FROM: Professor Dave Schlueter, Reporter RE: Rule 35(a); Definition of "Sentencing" for Purposes of Rule 35 DATE: April 1, 2003